 Start off getting a general scope of what the service entails.
 Once that is worked out, you need to get specific pretty quickly.
 I like to ask a lot of questions: What is the band configuration?
 How many vocalists?
 Do we have an orchestra, and what does that look like?
 If doing a drama, how many wireless mic’s will we need?
 How many pastors will be speaking?
 What other special sound effects might we have to do?
 Will we need tracks with a click fed back to the band?
 Do we need additional monitor mixes in unusual locations?
 Will the set pose any acoustical or set up challenges?
 Is there anything else we haven’t discussed?

-In 2014, Easter is the third Sunday in April.
-That means you should have the answers to all or most of those questions by late February.
+In 2016, Easter is the fourth Sunday in March.
+That means you should have the answers to all or most of those questions by mid February.
 Once you know what you’re doing, you can start planning your technical and staffing needs.

 Book Rentals Early

 For audio, start with an input list.
 That will quickly highlight any issues you have with mic inventory, input or mix count, and monitors.
 If you don’t have enough equipment, your choices are to borrow, rent or do without.
 When budgets are tight, sometimes you have to get creative.
 If you have the money to rent, remember to book your equipment early; Easter is a busy time for rental companies.

 If you are doing a dramatic production that will have different lighting requirements from a normal service, consider working up a lighting plot.
 A lighting plot is a drawing of your stage area along with each light and its location.
 Depending on the production, you may need to rent additional dimmers, fixtures or moving lights.
 To light multiple locations at different times, it may be more cost-effective to rent a few moving lights, as they are easily re-focusable.
 This is especially true if you are short on dimmers and power.
 As with audio, the same early booking policy applies.

 Don’t Forget The Staff